pluttgens/JCGE/README.md

 #### Component

 This class is a reusable set of properties for GameObjects.
-If you want to define your GameObject's structure, such as its position, its physical caracteristics, etc...
+If you want to define your GameObject's structure, such as its position, its physical characteristics, etc...
 You do this by creating components which hold those values and give them to the object you want.
 As to how to define the logic which initialize and changes those values, we're going to leave them to the scripts.

 #### Script

 This class defines the logic behind the GameObject and more accurately, behind the value of the component fields.
 One could wonder why script are not below components in the architecture.
 This is because one script can actually have an impact on several components and then we would have a hard time to decide on which component we would like to attach such a script.

 During the first stage of the development, we decided to have 3 different types of script for our needs.
->- ```LoadingScript``` - Called once when the GameObject is loaded (usefull to initialize components)
+>- ```LoadingScript``` - Called once when the GameObject is loaded (useful to initialize components)
 >- ```ListenerScript``` - Called upon an event
 >- ```UpdateScript``` - Called everytime the game Update its state (see lifecycle)